Service Terms

 To the extent permitted by law, we are not liable for unrelated, pre-existing, intermittent, hidden, undisclosed or not reasonably discoverable faults, issues outside the agreed scope, manufacturer system messages, parts-pairing limitations, software warnings, feature limitations, data loss, data corruption or unsuccessful recovery caused by factors outside our control.
 Nothing in this addendum limits our responsibility where loss or damage is caused by our failure to use due care and skill, or where liability cannot be excluded under the Australian Consumer Law.

 For warranty handling, exclusions and payment rules, see the Payment and Warranty Terms.
 For Quick Help intake and estimates, see the Quick Help Terms.
-For pickup or managed-provider repair work, see the Provider Device Pickup & Return Terms and Managed Provider Repair Terms.
+For pickup or managed-service partner repair work, see the Device Pickup & Return Terms and Managed Repair Terms.

 Repair, software and data risk cross-links

-This page should be read together with the Service Terms repair, software and data addendum, the Payment and Warranty Terms, the Quick Help repair-scope terms, and, where pickup or managed-provider work is involved, the Provider Device Pickup & Return Terms and Managed Provider Repair Terms.
+This page should be read together with the Service Terms repair, software and data addendum, the Payment and Warranty Terms, the Quick Help repair-scope terms, and, where pickup or managed-service partner work is involved, the Device Pickup & Return Terms and Managed Repair Terms.

 If there is any inconsistency, the more specific written quote, approved scope, invoice, service form, front-page signed scope, or agreed service instruction applies to the particular job, subject always to non-excludable Australian Consumer Law rights.

-Our services may include private Student Guidance Requests, Master Guidance Offers, Campus Master support, guidance sessions, packages, bundles, follow-up programs, evidence review, completion summaries, moderated reviews and Resolution Centre support.
+Our services may include private Student Guidance Requests, Trusted helper Guidance Offers, Campus partner support, guidance sessions, packages, bundles, follow-up programs, evidence review, completion summaries, moderated reviews and Resolution Centre support.
 Guidance is intended to help customers or students understand and improve; it is not a guarantee of academic, employment, business, financial, repair or technical outcome.

 Cross-linked terms and policy framework